nathanaelabel/laravel-relation/README.md

 ## About This Project

 This Project is made for my AFL submission course Web Development.
-Laravel Project 1 to Many, Company with Employees and Departments as the tables made by Nathanael Abel Arianto (0706012010029).
+Laravel Project One to Many, Company CRUD Website with Employees and Departments as the tables.

 ## About Laravel